 In 2004, the Chris Henderson Foundation was launched, giving grants to fight Leukemia and to underprivileged children.
 He was named the 2004 MLS W.O.R.K.S.
 Humanitarian of the Year and his club’s Humanitarian of the Year at Colorado, Miami and New York.

 Born in Edmonds, Washington, Henderson, 43, attended Everett’s Cascade High School where he earned the 1989 Gatorade National Player of the Year award and Washington State Player of the Year.
 He played for the FC Seattle Storm in 1989 and began his professional career with Germany’s FSV Frankfurt (1994-95) and Norway’s Staebak (1995).
-Henderson is married to his wife Noree and has two children, Aidan and Annelise.
+Henderson is married to his wife Noree and has two children, Aidan and Annelise, as well as two stepchildren, Sofia and Ava.
 His brother, Pat, played right back for the NASL Sounders for Alan Hinton.
 His younger brother, Sean, played at UCLA, and for the USL Sounders under Brian Schmetzer before spending three seasons in MLS.